prsteele/earlgrey/README.md

 ## Maybe.map

 Apply a function to the stored value, if any.
+Optionally pass in the Result context.

 ### Type

     Maybe.map :: (a -> b) -> Maybe a -> Maybe b
+    Maybe.map :: ((a -> b), Result a) -> Maybe a -> Maybe b